Chinese Singaporeans: Education

 Alongside other ethnic groups, Singaporeans of Chinese descent from all social backgrounds and occupations have achieved significant upward advances in their educational levels, income, and life expectancy and experienced other social indicators.
 Singapore's rapid industrialisation between the 1960s and the 1990s has lifted numerous people out of poverty and has created a broad middle class for many Singaporeans.
 During the period of rapid economic growth in the process, many Chinese began to experience upward social mobility for the first time in their lives.
-In 2000, Chinese Singaporeans represented the second-highest proportion of university graduates after the Indian Singaporeans and their new citizenship holders.
-In 2008, 86.2% of Chinese Singaporeans students achieved a minimum of 5 passes at O-level, the exams taken by 15- and 16-year-olds, compared to 59.3% for Singaporean Malays and 73% for Singaporean Indians.
+In 2000, Singaporean Chinese represented the second-highest proportion of university graduates after the Indian Singaporeans and their new citizenship holders.
+In 2008, 86.2% of Singaporean Chinese students achieved a minimum of 5 passes at O-level, the exams taken by 15- and 16-year-olds, compared to 59.3% for Singaporean Malays and 73% for Singaporean Indians.

-According to the 2010 Census, 22.6% of Chinese Singaporeans have achieved a bachelor's degree, a figure below the national average of 22.8% and remained the second highest after the Indian Singaporeans because Singaporean Indians had a larger increase in the proportion of university graduates compared with Chinese Singaporeans and Singaporean Malays.
+According to the 2010 Census, 22.6% of Singaporean Chinese have achieved a bachelor's degree, a figure below the national average of 22.8% and remained the second highest after the Indian Singaporeans because Singaporean Indians had a larger increase in the proportion of university graduates compared with Singaporean Chinese and Singaporean Malays.
 The increase in the proportion of Indian university graduates was mostly due to the inflow of Indian permanent residents with university qualifications.
 Some 60 per cent of Indian permanent residents were university graduates in 2005, up from 51 per cent in 2000.

 Employment

-As of 2005, 47.3% of Chinese Singaporeans work in select white-collar occupations compared with the national average of 44.8%.
+As of 2005, 47.3% of Singaporean Chinese work in select white-collar occupations compared with the national average of 44.8%.
 The labour force participation rate was 63.6% contrasting towards the national average of 63.0%.
 This figure was up from 46.2% in 2000 and was highest participation rate during that year in the white collar workforce among the three major ethnic groups in Singapore.